-Instructor Name: Rate accordingly: -
+Instructor Name: Rate accordingly:

 Course Division Chair: 5 = Excellent 4 = Very 3=Good

 Course Number/Name: 2 = Fair 1 = Poor

 Evaluator:

 Date:

-Торіс Question/Com ments Points
+Topic Question/Com ments Points

-1. Content: Course content is well laid out using Modules divided in units, weeks, chapters etc. Are out of date modules unpublished?
+1. Content: Course content is well laid out using Modules chapters etc. Are out of date modules unpub

 Comments:

-2. Home Page: Home page includes MDCC Banner, name of course, name of instructor, video or audio announcement, instructor contact information, text 14 pt. font+, and is aesthetically pleasing.
+2. Home Page: Home page includes MDCC Banner, name of audio announcement, instructor contact info aesthetically pleasing.

 Comments:

-3. Getting Started: Getting Started Module is available and instr how to get started in the course?
-Is the Blueprinted Getting Started Module a Is the Academic Honesty Quiz available?
+3. Getting Started: Getting Started Module is available and instruhow to get started in the course?
+Is the Blueprinted Getting Started Module a plus the Academic Honesty Quiz available?

 Comments:

-4. Course Navigation Buttons: Course Navigation Buttons: Unused buttons are hidden.
-Note: MDCC/Library Info and NetTutor are required to be visible.
+4. Course Navigation Buttons: Unused buttons are hidden.
+Note: MDCC/Libito to be visible. rary Info and NetTutor are required

 Comments:

-5. Syllabus: A syllabus using the MSVCC template is clear ly posted and easily accessible.
+5. Syllabus: A syllabus using the MSVCC template is clearl y posted and easily accessible.

-Торіс Question/Comments Points 6. eBook/Textbook Information: Complete eBook/textbook information including ISBN is easy to locate.
+Topic Question/Comments Points 6. eBook/Textbook Information: Complete eBook/textbook information including ISBN is easy to locate.
 A link to digital eBook is provided.
 Inclusive Access is noted on syllabus Comments: 7.
 Grading Information: Does the student know how they will be graded for the course, and is this easy to locate? (course percentages and MDCC grading scale listed) Comments: 8.
 Announcements/Canvas Inbox: Announcements/ inbox is current and being used to communicate with students.
 Comments: 9.
 Calendar: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?
 Comments: 10.
 Lecture/Notes: Are notes, PowerPoints, YouTube Videos, supplemental materials clearly posted?
 Does the instructor make good use of multimedia tools such as studio?
 Are all links active?
 Comments: 11.
 Assignments: Are assignments well stated, organized and easily accessible and graded within 7 days?

-Торіс Question/Comments Points
+Topic Question/Comments Points

 12. Quizzes: Are Midterms and Final exams clearly labeled, published and easily located.
 Are exams challenging which consist of over 50 questions

 Comments:

 13. Discussions: Does the instructor have at least one discussion and corresponded to at least 1/2 of students?
 This can be as simple as an "Introduction" or "Get to Know You" discussion.
 Comments:

 14. Grades: Is the Gradebook easy to interpret?
 Attendance markers clearly marked?
 Federal policy dictates weekly attendance.
 These markers should be indicated in the gradebook.
 Comments:

-15. Attendance Policy: Is the online attendance withdrawal policy posted and does the instructor have a clear cut-out policy stated?
-Remember: attendance must be taken weekly using some method such as participating in a discussion, submitting an assignment, quiz, etc.
+15. Attendance Policy: Is the online attendance withdrawal policy posted and does the instructor have a clear cut out policy stated?
+Remember: attendance must be taken weekly using some method such as participating in a discussion, submitting an assignment, quiz, etc. Comments:

-Comments:

 16. Proctored Testing Information: Does the instructor have the current semester proctoring instructions?
 Are the tests labeled as required for the current semester?

 Comments:

-Division Chair Score: Total of all scores 0
+Division Chair Score: Total of all scores q

-Total of all divided by 16 0
+Total of all divided by 16 C

 Signature of Division Chair:

-The next two sections are to be evaluated by the eLC only: Торіс Question/Comments Points 1.
+1 The next two sections are to be evaluated by the eLC only: Topic Question/Comments Points 1.
 Communication: The instructor responds to students and gets no complaints reported to eLearning about lack of communication.
 The instructor is prompt in meeting announced deadlines as reported by eLearning.
 The instructor reports LDA's in a timely fashion to eLearning.
 The instructor posts passwords within the given time frame.
-Comments: 2.Enrollment Tool/Attendance Information: Responds to the eLC's request in a timely manner to have textbook and syllabus information posted.
+Comments: 2.
+Enrollment Tool/Attendance Information: Responds to the eLC's request in a timely manner to have textbook and syllabus information posted.
 Textbook and Syllabus information is posted for current semester.
 (This should include breakdown of course grading).
 Attendance is updated in Banner weekly and ET(non mdcc students) 3.
 Professional Development Comments: Fall required PD Spring required PD Two PDIs each semester eLC Totals Total scores 0 eLC Score: Divide score by 21.
 Place score in this box.
 0.0 Signature of eLC: